Robust mmWave/sub-THz multi-connectivity using minimal coordination and coarse synchronization: Practical transmission schemes

 \section{Practical transmission schemes}

 In this section we revisit, compare, and extend a set of practical transmission schemes that do not require the receiver to perform complex decoding algorithms.
 We will measure performance in terms of ergodic and outage rates, depending on the context and applicability, and discuss crucial implementation aspects.
+Our theoretical results and the related supporting illustrations in this section are all based on the same simplified channel model in Section~\ref{sec:model}, and they are completely characterized by the parameters $p_B$ (blockage probability), $P$ (per-transmitter SNR), and $L$ (number of transmitters).